-On April 6, 2015, the Company acquired all of the outstanding capital stock of Octoshape in exchange for \$107.5 million in cash, subject to post-closing adjustments.
+On April 6, 2015, the Company acquired all of the outstanding capital stock of Octoshape in exchange for \$107.0 million in cash.
 Octoshape is a cloud service provider focused on delivering broadcast, enterprise and carrier solutions.
 The goal of acquiring Octoshape is to make available for customers additional delivery and optimization technologies for video streams of over-the-top (also known as OTT) content and to enable the Company to more fully support Internet Protocol television (also known as IPTV) solutions.

-The allocation of the purchase price is finalized, with the exception of evaluating certain accounts receivable, current liabilities and tax-related assets and liabilities.
-The Company is in the process of gathering the facts and circumstances existing as of the acquisition date in order to finalize the valuation of these items
+The allocation of the purchase price has been finalized, with the exception of evaluating certain accounts receivable, current liabilities and tax-related assets and liabilities.
+The Company is in the process of gathering the facts and circumstances existing as of the acquisition date in order to finalize the valuation of these items.